shafiqayusaidi/concrete-crack-image-classification/README.md

 # concrete-crack-image-classification
-Classifying concrete crack images and positive and negative and making predictions from the images
+Classifying concrete crack images if positive and negative and making predictions from the images